qbabiispic3/hangman/README.md

-# Hangman Game - A Word Guessing Game
+# Hangman Game - Guessing Game

 This repository contains a simple implementation of the classic word guessing game "Hangman" written in Python.
 The goal is to guess the hidden word by suggesting letters one at a time.